britolab/GCN-HGT/README.md

 # GCN-HGT
-Prediction of horizontal gene transfer (HGT) using graph convolutional network
+Prediction of horizontal gene transfer (HGT) using graph convolutional neural network

 This pipeline performs data splitting (train/validation/test) of computed HGT data, and trains a graph convolutional network model to predict HGT events.